MaartenDesnouck/google-apps-script/README.md

 # Config

-For advanced users there is the option to configure gas to use .gs as local extension or use a custom Google OAuth2 client to do the API requests:
+#### Configure gas to use .gs as local extension or to use a custom Google OAuth2 client to do the API requests (optional)
+- Add -e to export your current config to configFile.json
+- Add -i to import a config from configFile.json
+- Add -r to reset the config to the default values

 ```
-$ gas config [--export][--import][--reset] [configFile.json]
+$ gas config [-e][-i][-r] [configFile.json]
 ```

 # Examples